fruether/MyProject/folder/README.md

 ### Domain-related metadata

-We may also want to "tag" files with terms of the 101companies:Vocabulary which collects nouns and verbs of the 101companies "domain".
+We may also want to `tag` files with terms of the 101companies:Vocabulary which collects nouns and verbs of the 101companies `domain`.
 This may be, in fact, an alternative to tagging files with features.
 For instance, we may want to express that certain modules define the 101companies-specific operations 101term:Cut and 101term:Total.
 Again, we apply tagging to Contribution:javaStatic.

 ```
 [